 How to Buy Canada Opening Ceremony Tickets

 Tickets bundle the opening ceremony with the Canada vs Bosnia and Herzegovina match.
 There is no separate ceremony-only ticket.
-Entry-level seats start around $185, with premium hospitality packages from approximately $2,800 per person.
-The only legitimate purchase route is FIFA.com/tickets, which uses a phased lottery system for high-demand fixtures.
+FIFA uses dynamic pricing for 2026, so face values shift with demand rather than sitting at one fixed number.
+Group-stage tickets opened as low as $60 for a small number of Category 4 seats, but host-nation matches like this one sit well higher, with most categories running into the hundreds.
+Premium hospitality packages climb into the thousands per person.
+The only legitimate purchase route is FIFA.com/tickets, which uses a phased lottery system for high-demand fixtures and shows live pricing.

 See our full opening ceremony ticket guide for category breakdowns, sales windows, hospitality packages, and the FIFA lottery process.